 Unique Entity - The SCECU is unique in that it serves a niche market of current and former City employees and their families.
-A top priority continues to be that our members enjoy the benefits of high quality, personalized service setting your credit union apart from other financial institutions.
+Our members continue to enjoy the benefits of high quality, personalized service setting your credit union apart from other financial institutions.